 Happy Friday!
 This is my second annual year of attending the Internet Cat Video Festival!
 I attended last year in 2014 back when it was held at the Walker Art Center in Minneapolis.
 This year, it was held at the Minnesota St. Paul Saints Stadium.

-It was an interesting adventure to say the least.
-Before the cat video festival, we went to eat a really nice restaurant in Minneapolis called Republic.
+It was an interesting adventure, to say the least.
+Before the cat video festival, we went to eat at a really nice restaurant in Minneapolis called Republic.
 Since I’m 21 now, I ordered a lighter ale beer brewed locally.
 It was called Lonely Blonde Ale.
 It was delicious.
-Usually when I have a drink, it isn’t beer.
+Usually, when I have a drink, it isn’t beer.
 However, my friend had recommended the beer list so I knew I needed to try one.
 Lighter ales are easily my favorite.
 My sandwich was also to die for!
-It the turkey & brie sandwich and there was so much brie cheese!
+It was the turkey & brie sandwich and there was so much brie cheese!
 There were also these caramelized onions that were amazing too.

 The cat video festival was incredibly fun!
 There were 13,000 people attending this year.
-Crazy cat people are everywhere.
 It started at 8:30 and continued till 10.
 We ended up leaving a half hour early due to traffic.
 We wanted to get out of the rush but we still saw derpy cats doing stupid things.

 1. Get there really really early.

 We were stuck in traffic for 30-45 minutes trying to get there.
 Then parking was awful.
-Most parking ramps were full and spots on the street are non existent.
-Eventually the boyfriend found a spot in a ramp that he could squeeze his car into.
+Most parking ramps were full and spots on the street are nonexistent.
+Eventually, the boyfriend found a spot on a ramp that he could squeeze his car into.
 We also had to park farther away so it took about 10 minutes to walk.
 We got there with eight minutes to spare for the videos.
 It was cutting it really close.
 So, get there as early as you can.
 It opens at 6:30, so get there around then.

 2. Don’t Drive!!